rudie-g/python-newsfeed/README.md

 # python-newsfeed
-A social media app with a Flask backend and Jinja frontend
+A social media app with a Flask backend and Jinja/JS frontend